NeoKEX/neokex-ica/replit.md

 # Instagram Chat API

 ## Overview
 **neokex-ica** is a pure API library package for Instagram chat/DM functionality.
-This package is designed to be imported and used by developers building Instagram bots - it provides only the API layer without any bot implementation.
+This is a professional-grade library designed for npm distribution - providing only the API layer without any bot implementation.

-**Purpose**: A reusable library that other developers can install via npm/GitHub and use in their own Instagram bot projects.
+**Purpose**: A reusable npm package that developers can install and import into their own projects to build Instagram automation tools and bots.
+This library provides the foundation; developers build their own applications on top of it.

 **⚠️ DISCLAIMER**: This is an unofficial API that uses reverse-engineered Instagram endpoints.
 Using this may violate Instagram's Terms of Service and could result in account restrictions or bans.
 Use at your own risk.